Rosewater, South Australia: History

 As the population grew the area became crowded with subdivisions.
 The areas north and east of Levi's original "Rosewater" were called Rosewater North and Rosewater East respectively, while to the east of Evans Street were Dockville and Kingsnorth.
 East of these were the subdivisions of Brookesville, Ottoway and Ottoway East, which are now all part of Ottoway.
 East of Addison Road were Rosewater Gardens, Rosewater Gardens South and Stone's Farm (where the Flinders Hotel now stands), now part of Pennington.
 East and south of the "Yatala" division were Kelmscott, Everton and Pennington, the latter two being part of the modern suburb of Pennington.

 Rosewater Post Office opened around July 1877, the same year as the District Council of Rosewater was established out of parts of Yatala North, Yatala South and Queenstown and Alberton council areas.
 The post office closed in 1982.
 The council was abolished in 1899 by annexation to the Corporate Town of Port Adelaide.
 Rosewater East Post Office on Grand Junction Road opened on 1 December 1947.
+The official Post Office closed in 2020 and was re-licensed as an agency within a local business a few doors east.

 It was not until 1945 that the proliferation of separately-named subdivisions was put to an end when the Port Adelaide Council moved to reduce the number of postal areas, combining 13 subdivisions into what is now the suburb of Rosewater.
 These subdivisions were: Bayswater, Dockville, Graytown, Kelmscott, Kingsnorth, Kingston, Kingston East, Paddington, Perth, Rosatala, Rosewater East, Yatala and the original district of Rosewater itself.

-Between the 1880s and the 1980s, Rosewater grew to become a reasonably large township with two hotels, a police and firestation, churches and many shops along Grand Junction Road.
+Between the 1880s and the 1980s, Rosewater grew to become a reasonably large township with two hotels, a police station, a fire station, churches and many shops along Grand Junction Road.
 The Rosewater Gasworks was the largest local industry and many of the residents of the area worked in the timber mills, rail yards and woolsheds to the east of Port Adelaide.